magnus1984/uphone-deployment/README.md

 Instruction on how to deploy the trinimbus web application assignments

 ## Introduction
-This repo contains instruction on how to deploy a simple single page application built with React + AWS Lambda and that allows for the verification of users phone numbers.
+This repo contains instructions on how to deploy a simple single page application built with React + AWS Lambda that allows for the verification of users phone numbers, as is commonly seen on many websites.
 This work was produced for **Byron Packwood** as part of the [Trinumbus](https://www.trinimbus.com/) hiring process for solutions architect.

 ## Live Demo
 An already deployed live demo of this application can be found here []()

 ## Deployment
 This sections details the step required to deploy the solution on your on AWS account.

+### Important note on time to deploy
+In order to respect one of the requirements of the assignment (https support), a single page application served from S3 will require the use of AWS CloudFront.
+CloudFront distribution can take anywhere from a few minutes to a few hours to deploy.

 ### Requirements